Now that Input Director is up and running and configured on your master system and your slave system you can start using it:

 Using the shared clipboard across systems is as simple as using the Windows clipboard normally.
 Copy the content on one system, transition across to another system and paste.
 Input Director supports most clipboard data formats.

 To be able to copy/paste files, the files that are to be copied must be accessible via network shared directories.
 Input Director supports Windows O/S security and as such, the user logged in on the target system must have permission to read the files using the network share.

 More information on the shared clipboard can be found in the FAQ

-On Vista and newer, using Win-L to lock your system will always lock the Master, regardless of which system you're controlling at the time.
-To simulate Win-L on a slave, use Ctrl-Win-L instead (this hotkey will also work on the master).
+Using Win-L to lock your system will always lock the Master system, regardless of which system you're controlling at the time.
+This is a Windows security feature.
+To simulate Win-L on a slave system, use Ctrl-Win-L instead (this hotkey will also work on the master).
 You can change this hotkey on the master preferences screen.

-Hitting ctrl-alt-delete will always activate on the master, regardless of which system you're controlling.
-To simulate ctrl-alt-delete on a slave, use ctrl-alt-ins (this will also work on the master).
+Hitting Ctrl-Alt-Delete will always activate on the master, regardless of which system you're controlling.
+This is a Windows security feature.
+To simulate Ctrl-Alt-Delete on a slave system, use Ctrl-Alt-Insert (sometimes Insert is marked as "Ins" on a keyboard).
+This hotkey will also work on the master system.
 You can change this hotkey on the master preferences screen.

 If you right-click on the "ID" icon on the notification status bar, you will be presented with a shortcut menu that lets you disable/enable Input Director, shutdown it down, etc:

 On the Master system, the option "Shutdown Slaves and the Master" provides a shortcut to turning all the systems off.
 (A slave must have its "Shutdown this slave if directed to by the Master" option set).
 Click here to see more information about this slave setting.
 The "Lock Slaves and Master" operates similarly.

 If Input Director is hidden, you can double-click the left mouse-button on the "ID" icon to display the Input Director window.